abdollahim/Telegram-Simple-PHP-Bot/README.md

  - Database class (database.php based on <strong>PDO</strong>)
  - A class you may need to group your functions. (class.php)
  - A file to write independently functions. (functions.php)
+ - A Log table and functions to record the user activities.

 ## Telegram Bot API
 I have implemented some API functions from the [Telegram Bot API](https://core.telegram.org/bots/api) guide that you can see them below: